CS362-Team12/Pixhell/Pixhell Living Document.md

 ## Novelty

 The thematic structure of combining a narrative like the Nine Circles of Hell with the action and tight mechanics of a bullet-hell roguelike creates a more immersive and stylistic experience.
 Navigating a symbolic descent while the difficulty escalates makes for a memorable gaming venture.
 Using the Nine Circles of Hell creates a new theme not seen before that creates a new experience for people playing our game, while still being able to pick up the game quickly with its similarities to other games.
 Our nine arena progression is also a novel concept, which allows us to create a lot of variety between individual arenas with novel enemy types and environments, while finally our three unique characters can be mixed and matched with different arenas and items to make each run in our game itself feel different from the next.
+Each arena additionally has unique mechanisms themed around their circle of hell, such as foggy vision for a bathhouse vibe (Lust) or larger, exploding enemies (Gluttony).
+This separates each arena itself into novel experiences, while also being novel from other games in of itself.
+These arenas will have intelligent AI that work with each other and are aware of their surroundings, making decisions based on their health, position, and the positions of others around them.
+This is unique from most bullet-hells, which usually just involves swarms of enemies that follow a very basic attack pattern.

 ## Effects